zakcali/medgemma/README.md

 ## Installation and Setup

 Follow these steps to get the complete application running.
+I prefer uv package installer and resolver

 ### 1. Set Up the Environment